azizhadyansyah/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: User Story
+name: User Story Template
-about: This is for creating a User Story Template, it should use to start a story in dev.
+about: This template defines a 'new' user story.
 title: ''
 labels: ''
 assignees: ''